SAP-samples/teched2023-XP263/exercises/AmazonWebServices/ex1.3/README.md

 </details>

-## Section 3.
-Testing the Business Partner Validation Application from End-to-End
+## Exercise 1.3.3 Testing the Business Partner Validation Application from End-to-End

 **3.1** Go back to your SAP BTP Trial subaccount.
 Go to **Instance and Subscriptions**.
 Click **Go to application** button of the **SAP Build Work Zone, standard edition** service subscription.